iuriguilherme/EcoSM/README.md

 Quickstart
 ---

-First of all, copy the file example.config.ini to config.ini and edit it to your needs.
+First of all, copy the file example.config.ini to **instance/config.ini** and edit it to your needs.
 This program will run in the TCP port specified at the **uvicorn** section.
 In the **rcon** section, those are the RCON configurations you must make in the Eco server, and use the same values here.
 The **server** section has the path for your EcoServer.exe program.

 This script by default will start the EcoServer.exe configured, so you can run it in the system boot to bring up both.